 Editor’s note: Ontology versus Epistemology: Dr. Danial Robinson of Oxford, in his lectures on the history of philosophy, speaks of the classical definitions: ontology asks the question “what is real?” and epistemology goes on to query, “how do we know it’s real?”
 In the paragraph above, we see nature purported to be a closed system ontologically, which is to say, “whatever is real is with us right now and nothing can be added.”
 In a similar vein, to say that nature is a closed system epistemologically signifies, “we must look for evidence for what’s real within nature itself,” as opposed to religious doctrine/revelation.

-(3) Knowledge of nature must be based on direct experience or repeatable experiments, not textual statements by self-appointed authorities (usually, of the religious sort).
+(3) Knowledge of nature must be based on direct experience or repeatable experiments, not textual statements by self-appointed authorities.

 (4) Mathematics is a language for describing natural phenomena.

 the year 1543 is called a “miracle year” in terms of the publication of three seminal books concerning natural philosophy

 (1) Copernicus’ “On The Revolution of the Heavenly Spheres” laid the foundation of astronomy, dismissing Ptolemaic and Aristotelian concepts.

 (2) Vesalius’ “On the Structure of the Human Body” created basis for modern anatomy and medical science, overthrowing the time-honored ancient Roman Galen’s teachings.